-EGA Board Vice-Chair, Wilburforce Foundation Associate Director
+EGA Board Program Strategies Committee Co-Chair, Wilburforce Foundation Associate Director

 Paul Beaudet is the Associate Director of the Wilburforce Foundation.
 He always imagined that he would one day grow up to “integrate evaluation practices into the foundation's operations and works with key capacity building service providers to help grantees plan, manage and sustain their organizations and programs.”
 Dreams do come true!
 Paul has worked for nonprofit organizations since 1985 on behalf of the environment, education, the arts, and social justice.
 He is currently a member of the Visiting Committee of the Nonprofit Leadership Program at Seattle University, and serves on the Advisory Board of the Center for Effective Philanthropy.
 He, his husband, and Kari (a lovable but neurotic Karelian Bear Dog) split their time between Seattle and Guemes Island.